gabcg/notes/MSI Notes/MSI.md

 In this step, we choose the box type and its size:

 * The box will be rectangular.
-* Length of Z will be based on a water thickness of 12 (A or nm??<!--doubt-->.
-This is done to maintain the system as small as possible.
+* Length of Z will be based on a water thickness of 12 A. This is done to maintain the system as small as possible.
 * Length of X and Y will be based on the ratios of lipid components, but we need to guess a size.
 We put 80 (80x80).

 Next, there is a table with lipids, wich contains lipid types.
 The upperleaflet and lowerleaflet ratios refer to each side of the membrane.
 We choose POPC as the lipid, with a 1-1 ratio (*same amount of lipids on each side*).